What is “undue influence” in a California trust contest?

-Families who believe a relative suffered from undue influence should arrange for a free legal consultation with one of the experienced litigators at the Buffington Law Firm to discuss their situation and get legal help moving forward, including potential legal grounds to contest a trust.
+Families who believe a relative suffered from undue influence should arrange for a free legal consultation with one of the experienced litigators at the Buffington Law Firm, PC, to discuss their situation and get legal help moving forward, including potential legal grounds to contest a trust.

 Keywords: Estate plan, undue influence, will contest, trust contest